ShankarChavan/churn_model/README.md

 git add . && git commit -m "update Readme.md and added dvc" git push origin main
 ```
-# Step6: Create the source code inside the src folder
+# Step 6: Create the source code inside the src folder

 All project related scripts will be written inside the src folder.
 There are 4 folders within `src` folder namely: